samlatif-uk/bill-unattended-test/README.md

 ## Requirements

-* Complete the task in a language of your choice using whatever tools or frameworks that you want.
+* Complete the JavaScript using React and Webpack.
 * Must consume bill JSON from endpoint:
 ```
 https://still-scrubland-9880.herokuapp.com/bill.json
 ```
-* Provide a README on how to run your app or, if you deploy it online, a URL to your app.
+* Provide a README on how to run your app and, if you deploy it online, a URL to your app.

 ## What we're looking for

-* TDD/BDD
+* Tests in a TDD/BDD style using Mocha/Jasmine and/or Nightwatch
+* Bill should be easy to understand
+* Good user experience
 * Simple and eloquent code
-* Knowledge of front end development
+* Knowledge of:
-* Bill should be easy to understand (good user experience)
+  * Responsive design
+  * Accessibility
+  * Event Handling
+* Be creative!